Tutorial: Variable speed fan for Raspberry temperature controller

 sudo systemctl start temperature_pwm_controller.service

-You can edit the file rc.local with:
+You can see the log of the service with:

 Note that we don't need to run the script every fifteen seconds as it is actually always running, doing its job every 15 seconds.